levoxtrip/TKB/docs/topics/VCVRack/basics/Basics.md

 ![Output waves of LFO](../img/WavesLFO.png)

 ## VCO
 *Voltage Controlled Oscillator* generate audio-frequency signal that can create wide range of sounds.
+It creates a continously running tone.
+To shape a single sound we can create a [substractive synthesizer voice](#substractive-synthesizer-voice)

 ## Bipolar
 A control voltage signal that can have positive and negative values.
 For example a LFO signal with its center at 0V and its peaks and trophs at 5. and -5V.

 ## Unipolar
 Control voltage signal that is only positive.
-Usally in between 0 and max 10V.
+Usually in between 0 and max 10V.

 ![Bipolar and Unipolar Signals](../img/UniBiPolarSignal.png)